vavula/font_teller/index.md

 - Adding detections of other aspects of fonts, such as color, size, highlight, bold, italic, and underscore.

 ## References
+[1] Pelli, Denis G., et al. “The Remarkable Inefficiency of Word Recognition.”
+Nature, vol. 423, no. 6941, 2003, pp. 752–756., doi:10.1038/nature01516.

+[2] Schwab, Katharine.
+“This App Uses Machine Learning To Identify Esoteric Fonts.”
+Fast Company, Fast Company, 9 July 2018, www.fastcompany.com/90149756/this-app-uses-machine-learning-to-identify-esoteric-fonts.

-[1] Yang, Jianchao, et al. Font Recognition and Font Similarity Learning Using a Deep Neural Network.
+[3] Yang, Jianchao, et al. Font Recognition and Font Similarity Learning Using a Deep Neural Network.
 22 Nov.
 2016.

-[2] Pelli, Denis G., et al. “The Remarkable Inefficiency of Word Recognition.”
-Nature, vol. 423, no. 6941, 2003, pp. 752–756., doi:10.1038/nature01516.
+[4] Wang, Zhangyang, et al. “DeepFont: Identify Your Font from An Image.”
+Proceedings of the 23rd ACM International Conference on Multimedia - MM '15, 2015, doi:10.1145/2733373.2806219.